 Insights generated by Tethr can be consumed in a variety of ways.
 Customers can consume insights through the Tethr dashboard, which is purpose-built to visualize voice data in an actionable way.
-Tethr can also share its structured insight from voice data with other downstream systems such as CRMs, BI tools, and data warehouses.
+Tethr can also share its structured insight from voice data with other downstream systems such as CRMs, BI tools and data warehouses.
 This allows customers to correlate Tethr insights with other relevant data.
-And finally, Tethr has the ability to push structured insights back into Five9 where it can be stored with the customer record and potentially actioned against.
+Tethr even has the ability to push structured insights back into Five9 where they can be stored with the customer record and potentially actioned against.